 Chief Diversity Officer and Senior Advisor to the President

 Dr. Marsha McGriff has more than two decades of experience in developing and leading strategic efforts to build and support diversity and inclusion in higher education.
-Prior to her arrival at UF, she served as the associate vice president for inclusive excellence at Ball State University, in Muncie, IN, where she led the campus in creating its first inclusive excellence strategic plan.
+She currently serves as Chief Diversity Officer and Senior Advisor to the President at the University of Florida (UF) in Gainesville, a position she has held since December 2021.
+Since arriving at UF, Dr. McGriff has supported UF in winning two national awards for diversity, equity, and inclusion (DE&I), and she and her team have led the campus in creating its very first inclusive excellence strategic plan entitled the UF Inclusive Excellence Blueprint, 2023-2026.
+Prior to her arrival at UF, she served as the Associate Vice President for Inclusive Excellence at Ball State University, in Muncie, IN, where she also led that campus in creating its inaugural inclusive excellence strategic plan.
 Previously, Dr. McGriff spent nearly 20 years at Indiana University serving in various roles.
-She was the director of the Hudson & Holland Scholars Program in the Office of the Vice President for Diversity, Equity and Multicultural Affairs and she served as director of student services and admissions at the Indiana University Lilly Family School of Philanthropy.
+She was the Director of the Hudson & Holland Scholars Program in the Office of the Vice President for Diversity, Equity, and Multicultural Affairs, and she served as the Director of Student Services and Admissions at the Lilly Family School of Philanthropy at Indiana University.
 In her spare time, she enjoys reading a good book, playing tennis, and spending time with family and friends.

-Dr. McGriff received her bachelor’s and master’s degrees from Tuskegee University in AL and her Doctor of Education in Interdisciplinary Leadership from Creighton University in Omaha, NE.
+Dr. McGriff received her bachelor’s and master’s degrees from Tuskegee University in Alabama and her Doctor of Education in Interdisciplinary Leadership from Creighton University in Omaha, NE.

 Assistant Director for Diversity Analytics